 Major Requirements for Studio Art.
 Prospective majors should meet with the art and visual culture faculty as first-year students.
 The major in studio art includes eleven courses:

-Among the five courses and the Short term course, studio majors must take one of the following, though are strongly encouraged to take both:
+2) One of the six studio courses should be a Short Term course.
+Among the six studio courses, studio majors must take one of the following, though are strongly encouraged to take both:

 AVC 350.
-Visual Meaning I, which may be taken before or during the senior thesis.
+Visual Meaning, which may be taken before or during the senior thesis.